 Venture through Vietnam's cultural centres, natural wonders and fast-paced cities before a cruise along the mighty Mekong.
 Finish up in the resilient land of Cambodia where the temples of Angkor await your discovery.

-Cruise along the tranquil emerald waters of Vietnam's most famous Halong Bay
+Cruise along the tranquil emerald waters of Vietnam's most famous bay

 Cruise from Vietnam to Cambodia along the mighty Mekong River for 7 nights

 Take a cyclo ride through this wonderful city

 Discover the mysterious temples of this ancient city

 Our Mekong Odyssey Tour has been thoughtfully designed and thoroughly researched to bring you a range of once-in-a-lifetime experiences, many of which are entirely exclusive to us.

 Explore the vibrant streets of Hanoi's Old Quarter by cyclo, stopping off at a café to sample a traditionally-made, local speciality, egg coffee.

 Master the art of Vietnamese cooking, visiting a local market in Hoi An to talk to sellers and buy fresh ingredients that you'll then use to whip up your own culinary masterpiece!

 A rip-roaring combination of theatre, music, dance and circus, Phare: the Cambodian Circus, tells tales woven from local folklore, history and modern life in a unique, magical and authentically-Cambodian way.

 This tour is suitable for those with a long length of time available and who are interested in visiting the main cities and sights of Vietnam and Cambodia.
 This tour also has a 7 night Mekong River Cruise.